 - 1. Complete the courses and hours specifically required and accepted for the curriculum with a grade point average of 2.0 (C). - 2.
 Complete the Area I English composition core requirements with a minimum grade of C in each course.
 See the section on English requirements in this catalog for the limitation on acceptable transfer credit. - 3.
-Complete Areas II, III and IV university core requirements with a GPA of at least 2.0 (C). - 4.
-Complete all Area V courses identified in the major field of study with a GPA of at least 2.0 (C). - Complete a minimum of 120 semester hours of passing credit within the framework of the identified field of study.
-Credit earned in developmental courses (ENGL 0100, EDUC 0800, READ 0700, MATH 0700, MATH 0800) will be in addition to minimum degree requirements. - 6.
-Be free of probation or suspension status at the end of the desired semester of graduation.
-Even though the GPA in specifically required and accepted courses for the curriculum may be 2.0 (C), the overall record of courses attempted may place the student in jeopardy.
+Complete Areas II, III and IV university core requirements with a GPA of at least 2.0 (C). - Complete all Area V courses identified in the major field of study with a GPA of at least 2.0 (C).
+Students who began their college career Fall 2009 or later must complete five writing intensive courses. - 5.
+Complete a minimum of 120 semester hours of passing credit within the framework of the identified field of study.
+Credit earned in developmental courses (ENGL 0100, EDUC 0800, READ 0700, MATH 0700, MATH 0800) will be in addition to minimum degree requirements.